 From a reader:

-Have a quick question for you…how in the heck did you learn to market the way you do?
-I’ve been studying your Twitter feed and it’s like you take people on a journey of your life both professional/personal.
+I have a quick question: How did you learn to market the way you do?
+I’ve been studying your Twitter feed, and it’s like you take people on a professional and personal journey through your life.
 You make people feel like they know you.
 How do you do this?

-That’s not a quick question, but here was my quick answer:
+That’s not a quick question, but here is my quick answer:

 The reader is asking two questions about himself: